SWP391-3W-G7/BE/README.md

 ### SecurityController (`/api/security`)

 -   **`GET /api/security/my-open-found-items`**
-    -   **Description:** Retrieves a list of all found items with an "Open" status for the authenticated Security Officer's assigned campus.
+    -   **Description:** Retrieves a list of all found items with an "Open" status created by the authenticated Security Officer.
     -   **Authorization:** `Security Officer`
 -   **`PUT /api/security/found-items/{id}/return`**
     -   **Description:** Updates the status of a specific found item to "Returned".